Information Design in Optimal Auctions: Appendix

 where $\theta _{0}$ denotes the mass on $x=0$.
 Since the virtual value on $ x_{0}$ is $0\in \lbrack \hat{\varphi}(x_{0}^{-}|G),\hat{\varphi} (x_{0}^{+}|G)]$, by Lemma \ref{pre}, when $x\in \lbrack x_{\theta _{0}},x_{0}]$, we have $G(x)\geq \tilde{G}^{\theta _{0}}\left( x\right) $.
 If $\theta _{0}=0$, then $\tilde{G}^{0}$ first-order stochastically dominates $G(x)$, and thereby $\int_{0}^{1}x\mathrm{d}\tilde{G}^{0}\geq \int_{0}^{1}x\mathrm{d}G(x)$.
 If $\theta _{0}=G(x_{0}^{-})$, then $x_{\theta _{0}}=x_{0}$.
 Hence, $\tilde{G}^{G(x_{0}^{-})}$ is first-order stochastically dominated by $G(x)$ and $\int_{0}^{1}x\mathrm{d}\hat{G} ^{G(x_{0}^{-})}\leq \int_{0}^{1}x\mathrm{d}G(x)$.
 Since $\int_{0}^{1}x \mathrm{d}\hat{G}^{\theta _{0}}(x)$ is continuous and strictly decreasing in $\theta _{0}$, it follows from the intermediate-value theorem that there exists a unique $\theta _{0}\in \lbrack 0,G(x_{0}^{-})]$ such that $ \int_{0}^{1}x\mathrm{d}\tilde{G}^{\theta _{0}}=p$.
 Moreover, by Lemma \ref {pre}, since $G$ assigns positive probabilities on negative virtual values for signals in $\left( 0,1\right] $, we have $\theta _{0}\in (0,G(x_{0}^{-})) $.

-Hence, $\tilde{G}^{\theta _{0}}$ is a feasible signal distribution with almost nonnegative virtual value; moreover, $\tilde{G}^{\theta _{0}}$ is a strict mean-preserving spread of $G$.
+Hence, $\tilde{G}^{\theta _{0}}$ is a feasible signal distribution with nonnegative virtual values except at 0; moreover, $\tilde{G}^{\theta _{0}}$ is a strict mean-preserving spread of $G$.
 Therefore, by Lemma \ref{convex}, the total surplus under $\tilde{G}^{\theta _{0}}$ is strictly greater than the total surplus under $G$.
-In addition, since $\hat{\varphi}\left(x\vert \tilde{G}^{\theta _{0}}\right)=0$ and the seller only allocates the good to a buyer with a non-negative virtual value, the expected virtual value is the same under $G$ and $\tilde{G}^{\theta _{0}}$.
+In addition, since $\hat{\varphi}\left(x\vert \tilde{G}^{\theta _{0}}\right)=0$, the seller only allocates the good to a buyer with a non-negative virtual value, the expected virtual value is the same under $G$ and $\tilde{G}^{\theta _{0}}$.
 Hence, the objective value will be strictly higher as the expected total surplus becomes strictly higher and the seller's revenue remains the same.
 Hence, any optimal signal distribution $G$ must induce nonnegative virtual values with probability one on $\left( 0,1\right] $.

 \emph{The case with }$\alpha =0$: Suppose that $\tilde{G}^{\theta _{0}}$ puts some positive mass on $x=0$.
 For $\alpha =0$, we can further modify the distribution $\tilde{G}^{\theta _{0}}$ to reduce the seller's revenue as follows.
 Define another signal distribution,